North Carolina palm trees growing along the tropical sandy beaches here? Uhhh, well - have you been to North Carolina before? We have.

 TIMING

-Keep in mind, when Buying Your Palm - About knowing when to plant palm trees in North Carolina.
-It's good to have advance planning and strategy.
-Understand the climate and soil conditions of your growing region will aid success.
+Keep in mind, when Buying Your Palm - knowing when to plant palm trees in North Carolina.
+Getting the right palm for your vicinity.
+Advance planning & strategy is key.

-The best time to plant North Carolina palm trees is the spring or fall.
+The best time to plant North Carolina palm trees is in spring or fall.

 THE COLD